konk353535/devCha/README.md

-#devcha
+devCha is a predominently back-end project.
+It use's NodeJs and MongoDB to scan through Riot's developer challenge endpoint.

-devCha is a project that i decided to work on to learn the MEAN stack (Mongo, Express, Angular and Node)
+The endpoint returns a list of match id's which represent URF games.
+Using riots match v2.2 API it pulls data about each game, including the champions who played and which team was victorious.

-Using node it pulls games from the riot dev challenge endpoint, giving us the match id's of urf games It get's statistics from the urf games using the Riot API match v2.2 and sums up champion wins and losses and stores them in mongo db
+Using this data it stores the win and loss count for each champion, allowing it to generate win % and play % for champions.